dawsontoth/Appcelerator-Titanium-Redux/README.md

 <pre>button.addEventListener('myCustomEvent', function() { });</pre>

 **Redux Code**
-<pre>$.fn.addEventBinder('myCustomEvent');	// only needs to be called once, then can be used again and again
+<pre>$.addEventBinder('myCustomEvent');	// only needs to be called once, then can be used again and again
 $(button).myCustomEvent(function() { });</pre>